Lately, I started working on a hobby project (Site Relic) to test website performance, taking a screenshot, security check from multiple locations.

 However, I couldn’t find any resource which gives an indication of latency between Google Cloud regions.

 So I thought to do a little test myself and here is the result.

-Google Cloud is available in the following thirteen regions.
+Google Cloud is available in the following fifteen regions.

 - Iowa, US Central